Chickenpox: Do I need to stay home from class?

-Dealing with chickenpox can be difficult, especially when you’re unable to press the “pause” button on your busy schedule while you recuperate.
-And although you are no doubt itching to get back to normalcy, it’s best for your health and the health of others that you stay home and do not go to class.
+It's no secret that dealing with chickenpox can be a real bummer, especially when you’re unable to press the pause button on your busy schedule while you recuperate.
+Although you’re no doubt itching to get back to normalcy, it’s best for your health and the health of others that you stay home and don’t go to class.
 Caused by the highly contagious varicella-zoster virus, chickenpox is spread through inhalation of droplets dispersed into the air by coughing and sneezing as well as through direct contact with the skin.
 Although many adults are indeed immune to chickenpox, some aren’t (as you’re experiencing for yourself).
-Because the virus is spread so easily, people affected by chickenpox should steer clear of contact with others until the lesions have dried and crusted over into scabs — usually between four to seven days after the initial onset of symptoms.
+Staying home not only helps you to rest and heal, but it prevents those who may not be immune from being exposed and getting sick, as even people who have been vaccinated can spread it and contract it (though generally a milder version).
+Because the virus is spread so easily, it’s advised that people affected by chickenpox steer clear of contact with others until the lesions have dried and crusted over into scabs.
+Read on for more information about symptoms and treatment.

-Also called varicella, chickenpox is often associated with a telltale itchy rash, as well as fever, poor appetite, headache, and tiredness.
-Fortunately, the great majority of chickenpox infections last no longer than 10 days.
+Chickenpox is often associated with a telltale itchy rash, as well as fever, poor appetite, headache, and tiredness.
+Fortunately, the great majority of chickenpox infections last no longer than ten days.
 The chickenpox rash is characterized by three distinct phases: first, the initial breakout of pink bumps; next, fluid-filled blisters; and finally, crusts and scabs.
-Once you’ve reached phase three, you’re good to go back to school or work.
+Once you’ve reached phase three, the rash generally isn't contagious and you can resume usual activity.

 The best way to accelerate the healing process is to avoid scratching.
-Although it’s tempting, scratching can slow healing and cause infection, prolonging your recovery.
-Try dabbing calamine lotion on itchy spots, and do not attempt to pop fluid-filled blisters.
-Adults can experience temporarily relief from itching through the use of an oral or topical antihistamine, such as diphenhydramine (Benadryl ®).
+Although it’s tempting, scratching can slow healing and lead to infection, prolonging your recovery.
+You could try dabbing calamine lotion on itchy spots, and avoid popping fluid-filled blisters.
+Adults can also experience temporarily relief from itching through the use of an oral or topical antihistamine, such as diphenhydramine.
 Adults and children with chickenpox may benefit from taking lukewarm soothing baths with baking soda and plain, uncooked oatmeal.
-To a treat a fever, taking acetaminophen (Tylenol ®) may help.
-Do not take any medications that contain aspirin, as this may lead to a serious condition called Reye’s syndrome.
+To treat a fever, taking acetaminophen may help.

-Individuals who haven’t already had the chickenpox should consider contacting their health care providers about vaccination.
-Columbia students who have paid the Columbia Health Service Fee (mandatory for full-time students) may receive the varicella vaccine on campus at no charge — see Columbia Health (Morningside) or the Student Health Service (CUMC) for more information.
-This is especially important for adults at high risk of exposure, including teachers, childcare providers, healthcare workers, travelers, and anyone else who is frequently around children or has a weak immune system.
-The highly effective vaccine is administered in two doses, which are one to two months apart.
+While you heal, it’s best to get lots of rest and avoid contact with others.
+Your friends, family, or roommates might consider contacting their health care providers about vaccination if they haven’t already had the chickenpox.
+This is critical for adults at high risk of exposure, including teachers, childcare providers, health care workers, travelers, and anyone else who is frequently around children or has a compromised immune system.
+The highly effective vaccine is administered in two doses, which are given one to two months apart.

 Get better soon!